questdb/mindsdb-tutorial/README.md

 5 rows in set (0.34 sec)
 ```

-To see `questdb` as a database we need to add it:
+To see `questdb` as a database we need to add it by executing:

 ```sql
 CREATE DATABASE questdb